 Libera Group has invested in a solar power generation project utilizing a 400,000 square meter site in Hikari City, Yamaguchi Prefecture, facing the Seto Inland Sea.
 The amount of renewable energy to be produced will be approximately 20MW, which is equivalent to the electricity consumption of approximately 6,300 households.

 Libera Group’s agricultural division YAMAMOTO CLUB CO.,LTD is planting olives in the island region of Kure City, Hiroshima Prefecture (where we were founded) and in Etajima City that is adjacent to Kure City as a measure to combat the problem of abandoned land.
-We provide guidance on cultivation and purchase the harvested olives so that olive cultivation can take root in the region.
+We provide guidance to farmers on cultivation and purchase the harvested olives so that olive cultivation can take root in the region.